douglasAtJoyent/DayInTheLifeOfTriton/README.md

 	   </tr>
 	</table>

-Where host/port is the endpoint for your Triton, and the script location is the location of the gen_key3.sh script that is in this repo.
+Where host/port is the endpoint for your Triton, and the script location is the location of the gen_key.sh script that is in this repo.
+This has to be the absolute path to this file.
 </li>
 <li>  Verify that the Users Data Set node is pointing at the CSV file produced from the setup script.</li>
 <li>  Change the thread information at the top level thread (Day in the life of Thread) to 1 thread, 1 user, and click the run icon